Woodlawn, home of the Tulloch family. Photo source: Barbara Tulloch.

 Photo source: Barbara Tulloch.

-This image was sourced from the Shetland Islands Museum and Archives.
+This image of the Tulloch family in Glenside was sourced from the Shetland Islands Museum and Archives.
 The caption reads: Cath, me & Reita below, Cliff children & Peter above.

 Peter and Margaret (Maggie) Tulloch c1932.
 Photo source: Barbara Tulloch